Home Projects About

 • Finding 3:

 Donation process was efficient and streamlined, but repetitive pages confused some users.
 And participants reported that they did not understand why they had to go through two pages before landing on the payment page.
+This validate the incosistent issues we discovered throughout the research.

 • Recommendation: